climatepolicyradar/methodology/METHODOLOGY.md

 **Sectors**

 **Each document is assessed to determine the most relevant sector or sectors to which it relates.** The following sectors are currently considered: Agriculture, Transport, Energy, Waste, Environment, Tourism, Land Use, Land-Use Change and Forestry (LULUCF), Industry, Buildings, Water, Health, Public Sector, and Other.
 Where a document relates to multiple sectors or appears cross-cutting in intention, we assign the labels ‘economy-wide’ or ‘cross-cutting area’.
-In some instances, multi-sectoral documents may also be categorised as related to Disaster Risk Management (DRM), Adaptation, or Social Development.
 We also consider whether laws relate primarily to urban or rural sectors of the economy and/or to coastal zones.
 We currently only cover waste laws that explicitly mention methane, another greenhouse gas, or if they deal with waste-to-energy schemes.

 **Keywords**